Sega World: Operations

 Sega Worlds are most typically standard amusement arcades featuring Sega's own coin-operated arcade machines, alongside others.
-Though frequently housed in purpose-built suburban buildings, they have also been developed in other settings, including shopping centers, bowling alleys, department stores, and theme parks.
-Many have been specifically designed to appeal to families, although the association with their parent company has meant continued interest from video gaming enthusiasts.
+Though frequently housed in purpose-built suburban buildings, they have also been developed in other settings, including shopping malls, bowling alleys, department stores, and theme parks.
+Many have been specifically designed to appeal to families, although the association with their parent company has meant continued interest from video game enthusiasts.

-Venues can vary in size, but with a number of now-defunct exceptions do not house the large-scale attractions and rides that are more often found in Joypolis indoor theme parks.
+Venues can vary in size, but, with a number of now-defunct exceptions, do not house the large-scale attractions and rides that are more commonly found in Joypolis indoor theme parks.
 Because of their association with Sega, some are used as location testing grounds for new games and machines developed by the company.
-Several locations are also known to have contained extra amenities, such as onsite shopping and food outlets.
+Several locations are also known to have contained extra amenities, such as onsite food and shopping outlets.

-Particularly in the 90s, many of the centers featured elaborate décor and designs based on the popular Sonic the Hedgehog character, primarily used as a recognisable mascot for family appeal.
-Several venues contained purpose-built statues and theming, although usage of these has declined in more recent years, with a large number of locations renovated and stripped of their outdated branding to fall in line with the generic "Sega" brand.
+Particularly in the 1990s, many of the arcades featured elaborate décor and designs based on Sega's Sonic the Hedgehog character, primarily used as a recognisable mascot for family appeal.
+Several venues contained purpose-built statues and theming, although usage of these declined in more recent years, with a large number of locations renovated and stripped of their outdated branding to fall in line with the generic "Sega" brand.